-Copyright © 2009 E. I. duPont de Nemours and Company - All rights reserved.
-This information corresponds to DuPont's current knowledge on the subject.
-It is offered solely to provide possible suggestions for your own experiments and is not intended to substitute for any testing you may need to conduct to determine the suitability of DuPont's products for your particular purposes.
+This information corresponds to our current knowledge on the subject.
+It is offered solely to provide possible suggestions for your own experimentations.
+It is not intended, however, to substitute for any testing you may need to conduct to determine for yourself the suitability of our products for your particular purposes.
 This information may be subject to revision as new knowledge and experience becomes available.

-Since DuPont cannot anticipate all variations in actual end-use conditions, it makes no warranties and assumes no liability in connection with any use of this information.
-Nothing in this publication is to be considered as a license to operate under or a recommendation to infringe any patent right Caution: Do not use in medical applications involving permanent implantation in the human body.
-For other medical applications, see "DuPont Medical Caution Statement", H-51459.
+Since we cannot anticipate all variations in end-use conditions, DuPont makes no warranties, and assumes no liability in connection with any use of this information.
+Nothing in this publication is to be considered as a license to operate under or a recommendation to infringe any patent right.